vicinfrastructure.com.au vicinfrastructure.com.au

 The North East Link

-• Paul Roth, Interim Chief Executive Officer at VIDA Roads, will outline progress on the North East Link, the largest ever investment in a road project in Victoria's history.
+• Hear about progress on the North East Link, the largest ever investment in a road project in Victoria's history.

 • As part of Victoria’s Big Build, North East Link includes three major road projects.